cjhnbls/pipelinedb-doc-cn/streams.rst

 	INSERT INTO stream_name ( column_name [, ...] ) VALUES ( expression [, ...] ) [, ...]

-Let's look at a few examples.

 .. important:: It is an error to write to a stream that no *active* :code:`CONTINUOUS VIEW` s are reading from, and the write will be rejected.
 This is to prevent against unknowingly writing data that is being silently ignored.
 See :ref:`activation-deactivation` for more information about active :code:`CONTINUOUS VIEW` s.

+Let's look at a few examples...

 Stream writes can be a single event at a time: